surface-ui/surface/README.md

 extend their behaviour adding new features like syntactic sugar on attributes definition, directives, static validation and more.

-In order to have your code translated, you need to use the `~H` sigil when defining your templates.
+In order to have your code translated, you need to use the `~F` sigil when defining your templates.

 ## Features